koumoul-dev/v-iframe/README.md

 # v-iframe

-Iframes with aspect ratio, iframe resizer integration and some corner cases.
+Vuejs iframes with aspect ratio, iframe resizer integration and some corner cases.